-To improve the day-to-day lives of those who live with food allergies.
-Supporting them in ways to create a safe and healthy environment where they can have a life full of enriching experiences.
+To improve the day-to-day lives of those who live with allergies.

 A Lifeline for Families

 A child’s diagnosis of food allergy forces a major life change that profoundly impacts the whole family.

 We seek to share tools and practical ideas families might implement.
 Allowing them to raise healthy, confident children who can be empowered to manage their own food allergies as they get older.

 Educators know better than most that knowledge is power!

 We plan to use experiential knowledge, alongside reputable research to provide perspective and resources to educators.
 In childcare and classroom settings educators serve as the front lines to keep those with food allergies safe.
 Creating a strong foundation of food allergy knowledge empowers educators to create a safe space for all children.